 What is a WCS?

-A warehouse control system (WCS) is a real-time, integrated control solution that manages the flow of items, cartons and pallets as it travels on many types of automated equipment, such as conveyors, sorters, ASRS, pick to light, carousels, print and apply, merges and de-casing lines.
+The main difference between a warehouse management system (WMS) and a warehouse control system (WCS) is that a WMS is focused more on broad processes, such as labor management, orders and shipments, while a WCS is a real-time integrated control solution that manages various specific warehouse tasks.
+These tasks include the flow of items, cartons and pallets as they travel on many types of automated equipment, such as pallet conveyors, sorters, ASRS, pick to light, carousels, print and apply, merges and de-casing lines.

 What is a WES?